 1.1.1 The aim of the Severe Weather Forecasting Demonstration Project (SWFDP) is to demonstrate how co-operative work among meteorological centres can be further implemented in order to enhance the forecasting process of several types of severe weather phenomena, which in turn would improve the warning services provided by the NMHSs.

 1.1.2 The Global Data-Processing and Forecasting System’s (GDPFS) organization is a three-level system which carries out various functions at the global, regional and national levels.
 The GDPFS is an underpinning feature for weather forecasts and warning services in all WMO Members.
 In addition to this organization, several GDPFS Centres are officially entrusted with the responsibility of providing NMHSs with specialized products (i.e. for medium-range forecasting, tracking and forecasting tropical cyclones, and long-range transport of radiological pollutants in emergency response).
 Nevertheless, for severe weather events which can cause many casualties and damage, enhancing the exchange and use of existing products or readily adaptable products among GDPFS centres with some NHMSs is desirable.

+1.1.3 This technical document gives description of the Overall Project Plan for SWFDP which has been organized within CBS with involvement of GDPFS Centres for improving forecasting process and warning services of hazardous weather conditions especially in developing countries through extensive use of NWP products as envisioned by the World Meteorological Congress.
+Based on this Overall Project Plan, a “SWFDP Guidebook” has been designed for SWFDP Regional Subprojects development and implementation.

 1.2 Introducing new products and training